 SINFONI data reduction often involves pair of frames: calibrations in which an "on" frame is acquired with a calibration lamp switched on and an "off" frame recorded with the same lamp switched off, or observations of science objects and of the sky background.
 Additionally, dark frames are taken as well as special fibre flat frames used to compute optical distortions.
-Due to a non uniform illumination of a small number of slitlets from the fibre link, several raw frames (usually 75) are necessary to compute the optical distortions.
+Fibre flats are taken with the calibration fibre moved along the y-axis perpendicular to the image slices.
+Due to a non uniform illumination of a small number of slitlets from the fibre link, several raw frames (usually 75) are necessary to build a synthetic all-slitlets fibre fed flat needed to compute the optical distortions.
 Each kind of raw frame is typically associated to a single SINFONI pipeline recipe, i.e., the recipe assigned to the reduction of that specific frame type.
-In the pipeline environment this recipe would be launched automatically.
+In the pipeline environment this recipe would be executed automatically.
 The recipe to compute optical distortions takes as input several kinds of raw frames, including flats in which a few instrument slitlets are illuminated by a fibre, and standard pairs of flat field and arc lamp frames.

 In the following sections after a brief description of how most of the raw data look like, all raw SINFONI data frames are listed, together with the keywords used for their classification and correct association.
-The indicated DO category is a label assigned to any data type after it has been classified, which is then used to identify the frames listed in the Set of Frames (see Section 5.2.2, page 23).
+The indicated DO category is a label assigned to any data type after it has been classified, which is then used to identify the frames listed in the Set of Frames (see Section 5.2.2, page 22).
 We also provide snapshots of each of the main raw data on frames ("off" frames snapshots are not provided as they usually look like dark frames).